By Tim Lambert

 In the Middle Ages, some people cleaned their teeth by chewing twigs.
 Others made toothpaste from things like crushed eggshells.
 However, there were no toothbrushes.
 The Chinese invented the toothbrush in 1498 but they took a long time to reach Europe.
 Toothbrushes were introduced into England in the mid 17th century.

-In the n dentistry became more scientific.
+In the 18th century, dentistry became more scientific.
 In 1728 a French dentist called Pierre Fauchard published a book called The Surgeon Dentist.
 In 1771 an Englishman called John Hunter published a book called The Natural History of the Human Teeth.

 Dentistry took huge leaps in the late 18th century and the 19th century.
 Porcelain false teeth were invented in 1770.
 In 1790 Josiah Flagg invented the dentist’s chair.
 In 1832 James Snell invented a reclining chair.
 In 1877 Basil Manly Wilkerson invented a hydraulic chair.
 Furthermore, for centuries, rich patients had gold fillings but amalgam was first used in Europe around 1820.